1798bebe/Statistical-Research-with-R/README.md

 ## Current Progress

-- Data collection and preprocessing completed, including filtering missing data and regression-based imputation for GDP per capita.
+- Data collection and preprocessing completed, including feature engineering, filtering missing data and regression-based imputation for GDP per capita.
-- Feature engineering completed (GDP in USD, available resources, GDP in PPP).
 - PCA conducted for dimensionality reduction, followed by K-means clustering on selected features, evaluated using Silhouette and Davies-Bouldin indices.
 - Time series forecasting completed using ARIMA and Prophet on Germany’s freshwater withdrawals, with scenario-based policy recommendations derived from potential trend drivers.